Saint Ignatius High School

 Drama

 The Harlequins have a rich 75-year history at Saint Ignatius.
-Each season, students join with girls from area high schools to produce a play in the fall and a musical in the spring.
+Each season, students along with girls from area high schools, produce a play in the fall and a musical in the spring.

 "My experience with the Harlequins has been a formative part of my time at Saint Ignatius because it was my first experience of the brotherhood that Ignatius is so known for.
 I have developed in all aspects of theater whether it be on stage, behind a camera, or building a set.
 If you're looking for a bonding experience and a creative way to express your love for the arts, the Harlequins is for you."